zoesimmons/hs-coding-club-css-positioning-philly-springside-chestn-f924/README.md

 #### Step 1:

 Open this lesson by clicking `Open in Nitrous` at the top of this page.
-You'll want to have `index.html`, `css/absolutely.css` and `css/relative.css` open in the Nitrous text editor, as well as the browser.
-Take a look at the `How To: Fork and Clone A Lab` for a refresher on how to get this done!
+You'll want to have `index.html`, `css/absolute.css` and `css/relative.css` open in the Nitrous text editor, as well as the browser.
+Take a look at the `How To: Open A Lab` for a refresher on how to get this done!

 #### Step 2:

-Make sure your broswer, with `index.html` open in the browser, is the full width of your computer screen, and not minimized at all.
+Make sure your browser, with `index.html` open in the browser, is the full width of your computer screen, and not minimized at all.
+We're basing these instructions off a 13 inch computer screen.
+Because we're going to start with _absolute_ position, it is all determined by the width of our browser window (and our computer window).
+The dimensions provided in the code won't work if you browser is a different width.
+You can either shrink your browser window or play with the dimensions we provide.

 You're going to code your solution in `css/absolute.css` and `css/relative.css`.
 Go ahead and open that file in Nitrous, as well as `index.html`.
 You'll want to familiarize yourself with the code there.